Toyota Celica: United States

-A driver's side SRS airbag is standard in all U.S. models from 1990.
+A driver's side SRS airbag is standard in all US models from 1990.
 Dual SRS Airbags are standard from 1994.
 Seat-mounted side airbags are optional from 2000.
 The NHTSA NCAP rating for the 2005 model year is 4 stars for the Driver Front, 4 stars for the Passenger Front, and 3 stars for the Front side.

 Motorsports

 Rallying

 In motorsports, the Celica is known for its rallying prowess.
 The first World Rally Championship (WRC) event for the Celica was 1972 RAC Rally when Ove Andersson drove the 1600 GTV (TA22) into the ninth place.
 The first victory came in the 1982 Rally of New Zealand with Björn Waldegård in a 2000GT (RA63).
 From 1983 to 1986, the Group B Celica Twincam Turbo (TA64) won all six WRC events in Africa they entered.

 After the demise of Group B, the Celica GT-Four competed in Group A Rally racing from 1988 to 1997.
 The car won two manufacturer's titles and four driver's titles.
 Carlos Sainz was its most successful driver, winning WRC titles with the ST165 in 1990 and the ST185 in 1992.
 The ST185 also won the 1993 and 1994 titles with Juha Kankkunen and Didier Auriol, respectively.
 The ST185's fourth consecutive Safari Rally victory came in 1995, which was also Toyota's 8th victory in this event.
 The ST205 became a center of controversy when the works Toyota Team Europe was banned for 12 months from the WRC because of use of an illegal turbo air restrictor.
 When TTE returned to the WRC, TTE switched to the shorter Corolla based on the European E110 3-door liftback and the new World Rally Car regulations, although the ST205 continued to be used by some regional Toyota and private teams.

-For the WRC homologation requirements, a special edition of the GT-Four models were produced for the public in limited numbers - only 5000 units.
-They are considered a collector's item by some enthusiasts.
-The ST185's homologation version is called the GT-Four RC in Japan, Group A Rallye in Australia, or Carlos Sainz Limited Edition (CS, after the driver) in Europe, and general markets.
+Pikes Peak

+Toyota Motor Sales, USA and Rod Millen Motorsports (now MillenWorks) built a Toyota Celica silhouette race car specially for the Pikes Peak.

-Between 1994 and 1997, Rod Millen won the Pikes Peak International Hill Climb three times using a Celica, setting a record time which stood for more than 10 years.
+It was powered by a modified 3S-GTE engine.
+Between 1994 and 1997, Rod Millen won the Pikes Peak International Hill Climb three times using this Celica, setting a record time which stood for more than 10 years.